Jigsaw Puzzles for Seniors at All Ability Levels

 For older adults who enjoy puzzles and are looking for something more challenging, try one of these:

-Puzzles for people with Alzheimer’s or dementia
+Jigsaw Puzzles for People with Alzheimer’s or Dementia

 Puzzles designed for people with Alzheimer’s or dementia have fewer and larger pieces that are easier to grip and see.

-The pictures in these puzzles are lovely, vibrant, and perfect for adults – not childish at all.
+The pictures in these puzzles are lovely, vibrant, and perfect for adults, not childish at all.

 Some of our favorites